 - http://www.yourdomain.com/comments/feed

-- http://www.yourdomain.com/blog/comments/feed (if your WordPress site installation is in a subfolder, e.g. “blog”)
+- http://www.yourdomain.com/blog/comments/feed (if your website or blog has been installed in a subdomain, e.g. “blog”)

-Being able to use an RSS feed for a specific post item can be useful.
-For example, you may want to add feeds from specific items to RSS aggregator sites, or you may have created a valuable resource that other online users will want to syndicate.
+Being able to display an RSS feed for a single post can be useful.
+For example, you may want to add feeds from specific posts to RSS directories, or you may have created a valuable resource that other online users will want to syndicate.

-The formula for creating an RSS feed for specific posts is shown below:
+The formula for creating an RSS feed for a specific post item is shown below:

 (Single Post Feed)

-Note: By default, if you only append “/feed” to the end of the post URI, WordPress will return the comments made on that post, not actual content of the post itself.
+Note: By default, if you only add “/feed” to the end of the post URI, WordPress will return the comments for that post, not the content of the post itself.

-Some your site users may only be interested in subscribing to content from one or two post categories.
-They may not want to subscribe to your entire site’s feed.
+Some your site visitors may only be interested in syndicating content from one or two categories.
+They may not want to subscribe to all of your site’s content.

-With WordPress, you can easily create category feeds.
+With WordPress, you can easily create separate category feeds.

-Your category RSS feed will now only contain content posted for that category …
+Your RSS feed now only contains content published in this category …

 The WordPress Codex also provides different ways to create feeds not just for post categories, but also feeds for tags, authors, search, etc.